 - neo-institutional theory, isomorphism

-Dr Peter Innes has worked at a number of Australian universities including Queensland, Southern Queensland and Tasmania, and overseas at the University of London, Royal Holloway.
+Dr Peter Innes has worked at a number of Australian universities including University of Queensland, Southern Queensland University and University of Tasmania, and overseas at the University of London, Royal Holloway.
 His teaching areas have centred on research methods and methodology, with particular focus in his teaching and experience in the use of computers to assist in both qualitative and quantitative data analysis.

 In addition, Dr Innes continues to engage with IBM SPSS Australasia as an external consultant.
 As a consultant he assists public and private organisations and clients across Australian industry in using data analysis as a means to achieving research and development.
 He has a diverse experience consulting with firms on their research skills in various settings including government, hospitals, police, justice and corrections, factories, logistics, mining and exploration, stockbroking and insurance.

 Dr Innes provides statistical advice and teaching to staff and higher degree students across the University.